Alcohol allergy -could you be allergic to alcoholic drinks?

 Some alcoholic drinks, notably red wine and Champagne, contain high levels of histamine, which is produced by yeast and bacteria during the fermentation process.
 Histamine is the same chemical released by mast cells during an allergic reaction, and can cause symptoms of itching, hives, sneezing and wheezing.
 "Red wine headache" is likely to be a reaction to the histamine in red wine.
 You can take a supplement - DAOSiN - to counteract this.

 Gluten is found in rye, barley and wheat.
 Malted barley, which contains gluten, and wheat are both used to make beer, so people who seem to have an alcohol allergy could actually have a sensitivity to gluten or wheat.
-You can now take a simple finger-prick test at home to check for gluten intolerance.
+If you believe that you may have a sensitivity to gluten try Wheat Rescue.
+Please not that Wheat Rescue is not suitable for coeliacs.

 Oddly, distilling rye, wheat and barley, as is done when making vodka, whisky, gin and bourbon, seems to prevent allergic or intolerance reactions in people otherwise sensitive to beer or wine.